 On June 12, 1942, Otto Frank gave his daughter Anne a journal for her 13th birthday.

 This red, white and green tartan-patterned diary, with a little clasp, would become worth more than 50 journals of higher academic pedigree put together.
 Was Anne some great intellect or artist whose behind-the-scenes workings we really need to understand?
 Did she make decisions that changed the course of history?
 No – just the opposite.
 Anne Frank was a vulnerable, voiceless person in the most harrowing situation imaginable.
-At the most energetically charged, flowering moment of her young life, she is placed in a silent box of four walls and tinted windows, outside of which was death.
+At the most energetically charged, flowering moment of her young life, she was placed in a silent box of four walls and tinted windows, outside of which was death.
 And this is no blissfully unaware childhood: she’s old enough to understand what’s waiting around the corner.
 Into those pages she writes her life, all of it: joy, loneliness, fear, hope, ideas, anger, love, annoyance – everything.

 The journal doesn’t just give insight into a particular author’s particular thoughts on a particular subject.
 It’s so much bigger than that.
 Questions: Who am I?
 Who could I become?
 Will I ever get to…?
 What is next?
 Am I alone?
-And of course she doesn’t have answers to the questions she raises; what genius artist or thinker has ever definitively answered any of those questions?
+And of course she doesn’t have answers to the questions she raises; what artist or thinker has ever definitively answered any of those questions?
 She writes out in longhand the human condition that art tries to express and philosophy tries to understand.
 There it is, the real thing, naturally, eloquently expressed – a compressed human life, though cut short, somehow – impossibly – very full.

 The mighty Third Reich couldn’t destroy this one little girl.
 The Nazi bent iron cross cracks and shatters on this one tiny diamond.
-For all the death they caused, including hers, they are gone – and here she is, breaking our hearts with joy and sorrow in a more profound way than the Hollywood starlets she admired.
+For all the death they caused, including hers, they are gone – and here she still is, breaking our hearts with joy and sorrow in a more profound way than the Hollywood starlets she admired.

 She wonders in those pages if she will ever get to be a writer.
 You totally did, Anne – and a famous one, too.